© 2026 SimplyTrust Software Inc.

 Yes, executors are entitled to compensation.
 Some states have statutory fee schedules (often 2-5% of estate value), while others allow "reasonable" compensation based on time and complexity.
 You can waive the fee if you prefer.

-After you publish notice to creditors (required in most states), there's a waiting period during which creditors can file claims against the estate.
+After publishing notice to creditors (required in most states), there's a waiting period during which creditors can file claims against the estate.
 This is typically 3-6 months.
-You should not make final distributions until this period expires.
+Final distributions typically occur after this period expires.

 Explore related tools and documents to complete your estate plan.